SichangHe/curriculum_vitae/index.md

 • Chancellor’s Scholarship & UGRD Entrance Scholarship, DKU (merit-based, Fall 2020 – Spring 2024)

-Sichang He (Steven) - University of Southern California Page 2 of 3

-[]

 Side Projects

 Open Source Developer & Maintainer of mdBook-KaTeX Nov.
 2022 – present

-Math expression preprocessor for mdBook written in Rust; over 60,000+ downloads on crates.io GitHub
+Math expression preprocessor for mdBook written in Rust; over 90,000+ downloads on crates.io GitHub

 – Took over maintainership by publishing a fork when it was